andreefps/leet-solutions/README.md

 # leet-solutions
-This repo is a collection of my submitted solutions of LeetCode challenges
+This repo is a collection of my submitted solutions to LeetCode challenges
 </br>
 auto-updated using [LeetSync](https://github.com/3ba2ii/LeetSync)